SabBits/BDIX_Checker/README.md

 - Saves Working Servers In A TXT File
 - Programme Will Get Update Regularly
 - 🚨 Currently, Few Popular FTP Servers Are In This Programme And TV Servers Are Coming Soon
-- Version 2.0 Is Under Development
+- 🚨 Currently, Version 2.0 Is Under Development

 # ⚡️ Demo:
 ![cgapp_deploy](http://g.recordit.co/8K6hQYFdnA.gif)